Max-109/Glance/README.md

         "Run one mode workflow and return the resulting interaction."
 ```

-The clearest example is `ModeStrategy`: `LiveStrategy` and `OCRStrategy` follow the same `execute(...)` contract even though their internal workflows are different.
-The `Orchestrator` can run the selected mode without caring about the exact strategy class behind it.
+These modes receive different data and have different internal logic, but both are started through the same `execute(context)` method.
+The `Orchestrator` uses `ModeStrategyFactory` to get the correct strategy for the selected mode, such as `LiveStrategy` or `OCRStrategy`, and then runs it.

+This is abstraction because the `Orchestrator` only sees the shared `execute(...)` method, while each concrete strategy hides its own internal workflow.

 ##### Encapsulation